seanf316/PC-Haven/README.md

 `As a Developer I can implement a newsletter on my site so that customers can subscribe for future updates and deals which should bring them back to the site for future purchases.`

-The Newsletter section provides an asthectically pleasing embedded form provided by Mailchimp.
-This allows the user to subscribe to the sites Newsletter and receive updates/latest offerings for the site.
-The Newsletter will be expanding upon further in the Web Marketing section.
+The Newsletter section provides an aesthetically pleasing embedded form provided by Mailchimp.
+This allows the user to subscribe to the site's Newsletter and receive updates/latest offerings for the site.
+The Newsletter will be expanded upon further in the Web Marketing section.

 ![Newsletter](/docs/readme_screenshots/newsletter.webp)